tarrow/Headstart/doc/server_config.md

  * xml2 **(Version 1.0 or higher)**
  * jaod (Currently, a Github repository only: http://github.com/ropenscilabs/jaod.
 Install with devtools.)
  * rbace (Currently, a Github repository only: http://github.com/ropenscilabs/rbace.
 Install with devtools.)

+If you want to take snapshots of maps, you need to have the following packages installed:

+* phantomjs
+* ImageMagick

 ## Configuration